This article also appeared on VICE UK

-And what about open relationships—are they legit?
+And what about open relationships — are they legit?

 Pastor Marcos has married his husband four times already, re-tying the knot as soon as any upgraded gay marriage legislature is passed in Brazil.
-Together, they’ve adopted two sons, Felipe, ten, and Daveson, 11.
+Together, they’ve adopted two sons, Felipe, 10, and Daveson, 11.

-"It's easy for gay people to adopt in Brazil, but people only want White babies,” he says.
-“Kids of color, and even White kids older than two, stay on the shelf.
+"It's easy for gay people to adopt in Brazil, but people only want white babies,” he says.
+“Kids of color, and even white kids older than two, stay on the shelf.
 So we gay people have a lot to give."

-Meanwhile, in Brazilian parliament, an Evangelical congressman is advocating a "gay cure" paid for by the government.
-His reasoning is that being gay is an illness, and that everybody should have a right to treatment—to become healthy and straight.
+Meanwhile, in Brazilian parliament, an evangelical congressman is advocating a "gay cure" paid for by the government.
+His reasoning is that being gay is an illness, and that everybody should have a right to treatment — to become healthy and straight.

 "We too have a gay cure,” says gay worshipper Alberto Dias Lemos.
 "It's called love."